AHTOH2001/iTechArt_internship/reports/5 week report/README.md

 ### Monday 09.08

-- That day I have done another four trello cards.
-The hardest one was the card about jQuery, not because complexity but because size.
-The rest three card was more simple, that simple that I managed to put them into "done" section without discussing.
+- That day I have done four more trello cards.
+The hardest one was the card about jQuery, not because of the complexity but because of the size.
+The remaining three cards were more simple, so simple that I managed to put them into "done" section without discussing.
+(5 hours)

 ###### P.S.
-As you can see a revolutionary happened in report writing.
+As you can see a revolution happened in report writing.
 The problem is that I don't know how to rephrase what I had written, but it is a problem of future me :)

+### Tuesday 10.08

+- Eventually started React trello cards and somehow managed to done seven cards (4 hours).
+This time I don't sure which of the cards were the hardest one, but I guess JSX one, however with not big margin.
+Also, I continued passing React udemy course and for about half of time I spent to remind what I already knew (2 hours).
+In total six hours were worked.